skrub-data/skrub/doc/guides/table_report/02_exporting.rst

 with :func:`~skrub.TableReport.html` and  :func:`~skrub.TableReport.html_snippet`
 respectively.

-Finally, it is possible to export the data in JSON format, which allows structured access to the data and statistics used to build the report with :func:`~skrub.TableReport.json`.
+The report can be exported in JSON format, which allows structured access to the data and statistics used to build the report with :func:`~skrub.TableReport.json`.